PostHog/posthog.com/contents/blog/five-events-everyone-should-track-with-product-analytics.md

 ---
-date: 2022-09-10
+date: 2022-09-26
-title: Five events all teams should track with PostHog
+title: 5 events all teams should track with PostHog
 rootPage: /blog
 sidebar: Blog
 showTitle: true